FunnyWolf/Viper/docs/en/pricing.md

       </div>
     </div>
   </div>
-  <p class="pricing-disclaimer">All prices in USD.
+  <p class="pricing-disclaimer">License will be sent via email after purchase.
 Full refund available if license is not activated.</p>
 </div>

 <style>